MohammadKatif/Cryptocurrency-price-prediction-model/README.md

 ## Crypto Model 9:
 In this code I will be doing feature engineering to add several new features in the model and track its affect on the model performance(Error/ Loss).
 The purpose is to identify the features that will improve the accuracy of the model and identify the ones that will not improve the accuracy of the model.
 ### Seasonality:
-I added days of the week, week of the month and month of the year as features so that the model can identify the seasonality.
-Lets say if the prices are usually high or low in the specific timeperiod then the model can identify the pattern and learn from it in the training.
-The model can not detect this pattern because the model is not training on the entire data instead it is training in windows/ chunks so it is hard for it to identify seasonality.
+I added 3 columns (daysofweek, weeksofmonth and monthsofyear) as features into the data so that the model can identify the seasonality patterns in the data.
+Features= Open, High, Low, Close, Days, Week, Month Prediction target= Open, High, Low, Close, Days, Week, Month
+#### Results:
+If I add these three additional columns into my data and don't do any changes to the code then the training loss increases from 0.000495 to 0.010178 on 300th epoch.
+#### Reasons:
+The error can increase because unlike before this time the model has to predict 3 more additional values (daysofweek, weekofmonth, monthofyear) each time when it is trained or evaluated.